-The impact of these measures and other pressures on the General Fund suggest a significant forthcoming hit to the Pay-Go Program.
-According to estimates developed during the budget rebalancing process, a net loss of \$33 million to the Pay-Go Program in FY2018 is anticipated, leaving \$104.3 million instead of \$137.3 million in the coming budget cycle.
-If that loss is carried unescalated through the entire Plan, it would mean a \$330 million loss to the Pay-Go program, a 17.4% drop from the recommended level.
+The impact of these measures and other pressures on the General Fund could have resulted in a significant hit to the Pay-Go Program.
+According to estimates developed during the budget rebalancing process, a net loss of \$33 million was anticipated.
+If that loss had been carried unescalated through the entire Plan, it would have meant a \$330 million loss to the Pay-Go Program, a 17.4% drop from the recommended level.